buildkite/cli/CONTRIBUTING.md

 To get started with contributing, please follow these steps:

-1. Fork the repository and clone it to your local machine.
+1. Fork the repository
 2. Create a feature branch with a nice name (`git checkout -b cli-new-feature`) for your changes
 3. Write your code
+    * We use `golangci-lint` and would be good to use the same in order to pass a PR merge.
+You can use `docker-compose -f .buildkite/docker-compose.yaml run lint` for that.
-    * Make sure your code is correctly formatted by running go fmt ./..., and that the tests are passing by running go test ./...
+    * Make sure the tests are passing by running go test ./...
 5. Commit your changes and push them to your forked repository.
 7. Submit a pull request with a detailed description of your changes and linked to any relevant issues.